Meep-Tech/ansi-cs/README.md

 This list includes the bright versions of each standard color as well as 0 to use as a Reset Code.

 #### RGB Colors (24-bit)
 [24-bit ANSI RGB colors](https://en.wikipedia.org/wiki/ANSI_escape_code#24-bit) can be built using the `ANSI.RGB` struct.
 This struct provides a constructor that each take three byte values for Red, Green, and Blue respectively in order to produce the 24-bit RGB color value.
-The struct defenition also includes several static pre-defined colors and helper methods to lighten, darken, and adjust them.
+The struct definition also includes several static pre-defined colors and helper methods to lighten, darken, and adjust them.

 ### Effects
 Various ANSI effects are also included using the `ANSI.Effect` enum.
 These effects can be applied to text using the `[Add]Effect` [method](#methods).